rahelskemal/PlanMyRuns/README.md

 # Plan My Runs

 Plan My Runs(PMR) is a web application that was created as a Capstone project for Ada Developer Academy.
-PMR allows users to plan long runs by providing them a weekly running plan that will help them achieve their running goals and recommending running routes based on their location.
+PMR allows users to plan long runs by providing them a weekly running plan that will help them achieve their running goals and share nearby parks they can train at.

 # Feature Set

 PMR has two main features:

-### Weekly Mileage Tracker
+### Weekly Mileage Recommendation/Tracker

 Based on user input which includes user's desired end goal such as a certain race distance, and any relevant information about their training history to use their fitness level in order to recommend weekly running goals.

-### Route Recommendation
+### Park List

-A second critical feature of this app, is it's ability to create various routes from the same starting and ending location based on that weeks recommended milage.
+A second critical feature of this app, is the ability to see all the nearby parks based on a users location.

 ## Dependencies